orcc/rvccaltut/doc/Tutorial.md

 In the previous lessons we learnt about *guards*, *states* and *schedules*.
 But there is one more way to manage action firings in RVC CAL.

-In case when contidions have met for more then one action to fire we can simple give higher priorities to some actions against others.
+In case when conditions have met for more then one action to fire we can simply give higher priorities to some actions against others.

 Following example explains how to use this in RVC CAL:
 ```